Stock Sectors - The 11 Sectors of the Stock Market You Need to Know!

 Companies in this sector tend to extract energy commodities, refine the commodity or provide the equipment to do so.
 This includes companies such as ExxonMobil, Chevron, Halliburton, Oneok Inc and others.

-Utilities
+11. Utilities

 Companies within this sector tend to provide utilities for buildings and households such as NextEra Energy, Exelon Corp, Duke Energy, American Electric Power and others.

-There are a variety of ways to speculate on stock sectors which will depend on the individual’s trading or investing style, such as day trading, swing trading, investing and so on.
+There are a variety of ways to speculate on stock market sectors which will depend on the individual’s trading or investing style, such as day trading, swing trading, investing and so on.

-▶️ Long-term value investors may try to find the bottom in a weak performing sector to capitalise when the trend changes.
+Day traders of stock market sectors will focus on strong-performing sectors to capitalise on momentum-based price trends.
+Long-term value investors may try to find the bottom in a weak-performing sector to capitalise when the trend changes.

-However, from a broader perspective, the first decision is whether or not to focus on the overall sector or find the best performing company within a sector.
+However, from a broader perspective, the first decision is whether or not to focus on the overall sector or find the best-performing company within a sector.
 Let’s take a look at the differences.

 Through the use of exchange traded funds (ETFs), both traders and investors can gain exposure to a specific sector.
 You can learn more about ETFs in the ‘How to Trade ETFs’ article.